https-github-com-AB-san/DSA/Tree/Diameter.md

 ## Efficient Approach
-Simply the store the max diameter found till now while calculating the height of the tree.
+Simply the store the max diameter found till now while calculating the height of the tree, and in the end just return the max value as answer.
 ```java
 /**
  * Definition for a binary tree node.